nikolaybutnik/opencv-notebook/README.md

 `imutils.resize` function maintains the aspect ratio and provides the keyword arguments `width` and `height` so the image can be resized to the intended width/height while (1) maintaining aspect ratio and (2) ensuring the dimensions of the image do not have to be explicitly computed by the developer.

-This method accepts one required and three optional parameters:

 - `src`: input image or frame.
 - `width` (Optional): desired width of the resulting ouput.
 - `height` (Optional): desired height of the resulting ouput.